 Required reporters must report critical incidents to OLTL, and Service Coordination Entities when applicable, within 48 hours of their occurrence or discovery.
-OLTL has initiated an electronic reporting system for reporting all critical incidents.
-The electronic reporting system affords OLTL staff quick access to the critical incident through the web.
-Service Coordinators are required to submit incidents through the SAMs system; Aging Waiver service providers are required to submit incidents utilizing the OLTL incident reporting form which is submitted to OLTL through an email resource account: RA_Incident@pa.gov.
+OLTL has initiated a mandatory electronic reporting system for reporting all critical incidents.
+The electronic reporting system, referred to as EIM (Enterprise Incident Management), allows Service Coordinators and Direct Service providers to submit critical incidents through a web-based application where they are accessed by OLTL staff.

 Incidents reported through the OLTL Participant HelpLine are entered into EIM by OLTL staff and the incidents are handled the same way as those reported directly through the web-based application.
-The following information is collected for each reported incident, regardless of how it is received: reporter information, participant demographics, OLTL program information, event type/details and description of the incident c.
-Participant Training and Education.
-Describe how training and/or information is provided to participants (and/or families or legal representatives, as appropriate) concerning protections from abuse, neglect, and exploitation, including how participants (and/or families or legal representatives, as appropriate) can notify appropriate authorities or entities when the participant may have experienced abuse, neglect or exploitation.
+The following information is collected for each reported incident, regardless of how it is received: reporter information, participant demographics, OLTL program information, event type/details and description of the incident.

-OLTL reviews the critical incidents daily to ensure for the health and welfare of participants, to check for completeness and to ensure that what has been reported is truly a critical incident.
-Supervisors in BPO refer cases to their staff for follow-up and action as appropriate.
+Reporters are notified through EIM that their incident reports have been received.
+OLTL staff reviews the critical incidents daily to ensure for the health and welfare of participants, to check for completeness and to ensure that what has been reported is truly a critical incident.
+Supervisors in BPO check the EIM dashboard daily for new incidents and refer cases to their staff for follow-up and action as appropriate.